Veerappan: Death

 in Dharmapuri district, Tamil Nadu.
 Veerappan and his men were lured into an ambulance by an undercover policeman under the pretext of taking them to Dharmapuri for medical treatment.
 The Tamil Nadu Special Task Force, which had been observing his movements for several months, surrounded the ambulance, and the gangsters were killed in the ensuing gunfight.

 The entire operation was named Operation Cocoon.
 Veerappan's associates Sethukuli Govindan, Chandre Gowdar and Sethumani were also killed in the operation.

 His death was described as the "death of a demon".
 The villagers of Gopinatham celebrated with firecrackers on hearing the news.

-Several human rights activists, who rallied under the banner of the Centre for Protection of Civil Liberties (CPCL), claimed that circumstantial evidence indicated that Veerappan was murdered by police after being tortured.
+Several human rights activists, who rallied under the banner of the Centre for Protection of Civil Liberties (CPCL), claimed that circumstantial evidence indicated that Veerappan was murdered in custody by police after being tortured.

-Since Veerappan's death, Gopinatham has been promoted as a destination for ecotourism by the Karnataka State Department of Forest and Tourism.

-Veerappan was buried at Moolakkadu near Mettur in Tamil Nadu, as his family members were more attached to it and most of his relatives in Gopinatham had left.
+Veerappan was buried at Moolakkadu near Mettur in Tamil Nadu, as his family members were more attached to it, and most of his relatives in Gopinatham had left.
 The police had planned a cremation but decided on a burial after objections from Veerappan's relatives.
 Thousands of people turned out for the burial, while others were kept away by heavy security.

 Timeline

 Legacy

-On April 25, 2013, the Pattali Makkal Katchi and the Vanniyar Sangam projected Veerappan as a youth icon at the Vanniyar Youth Cultural Festival at Mamallapuram.
+On April 25, 2013, the Pattali Makkal Katchi and the Vanniyar Sangam called Veerappan a youth icon at the Vanniyar Youth Cultural Festival at Mamallapuram.
 The incident was condemned by Jayalalithaa, the then Chief Minister of Tamil Nadu.